OgJAkFy8/Mad-Libs/README.md

 #### Output
 - **./Outputs/Letter-Home_235036.txt** - An example of what one of the outlook files will be named.

-Future Features
+#### Future Features
 1. The user will be able to see the _TYPE_ of document they are working on.
 To help tailor their responses.
 In otherwords, when you run the program you will have a base idea of what you are working on.
 1. Currently the user selects the _Letter_ they want to work on.
-This will be made random.
+This might be made random.